Anderson Lawyer Protecting the Rights of the Disabled

-What Are Your Rights to Reasonable Accommodations in Indiana?
+What Are Your Rights to Reasonable Accommodations in Anderson?

 A reasonable accommodation is an adjustment or modification that an employer can make to help disabled individuals perform their job or enjoy employment benefits.
 These modifications may affect the hiring process, application, work environment, or job duties.